BTELNYY/yansimsavegameeditor/README.md

 * loaflover#2421
 * Bsce#3561
 * Jack No Last Name Given#3435

-Do not contact us for debugging, use our [discord](https://discord.gg/P22tFkjTm3)

 # TODO:
 * Add external control for in game events (as in day ends, restart day, etc)